openaire/openaire-catalogue-docs/docs/data-model/entities/other.md

 ```

 ## ResultPid
-Type used to represent the information associated to persistent identifiers for the result that have been forged by an authority for that pid type.
+Type used to represent the information associated to persistent identifiers for the research product that have been forged by an authority for that pid type.

 <!-- <span className="todo">Seems to be similar to the AlternateIdentifier.
 What is the difference?</span> -->

 ### scheme
 _Type: String &bull; Cardinality: ONE_

-The scheme of the persistent identifier for the result (i.e. doi).
+The scheme of the persistent identifier for the research product (i.e. doi).
 If the pid is here it means the information for the pid has been collected from an authority for that pid type (i.e. Crossref/Datacite for doi).
 The set of authoritative pid is: `doi` when collected from Crossref or Datacite, `pmid` when collected from EuroPubmed, `arxiv` when collected from arXiv, `handle` from the repositories.

 ```json
 "scheme": "doi"